 The MMB reading group is a forum to discuss migration and mobility related texts that MMB members have enjoyed reading and are keen to debate.
 It takes place on Wednesday lunchtimes every two to three months online.
 Check out our Events page for the next meeting.

-Please let Sarah Kunz or the MMB team know if there is an article or book you would like to discuss with the group in the future.
+Please let the MMB team know if there is an article or book you would like to discuss with the group in the future.

 Previous Reading Group books:

 May 2023 – by Rosi Braidotti (2014) in Comparative Critical Studies, 11(2-3), pp. 163-18.

 ‘My lifelong engagement in the project of nomadic subjectivity has been partly motivated by the conviction that, in these globalized times of accelerating technologically mediated changes, many traditional points of reference and age-old habits of thought are being re-composed, albeit in contradictory ways.
 Paradoxically, old power relations are not only confirmed but in many ways exacerbated in the new geo-political context.2 At such a time more conceptual creativity is necessary, and more theoretical courage is needed in order to bring about the leap across inertia, nostalgia, aporia and the other forms of critical stasis induced by our historical condition.
 It has become like a mantra to me: we need to learn to think differently about the kind of subjects we have already become and the processes of deep-seated transformation we are undergoing.
 The philosopher in me believes that a new alliance between philosophy, the arts and science is a crucial building block for this qualitative shift of perspective.3 The writer in me, on the other hand, continues to muse about the complex ways in which the imaginary both propels and resists in-depth transformations.’